 I’m sure the experience of bariatric surgery is probably different for everybody.
 For me, it was an emotional roller coaster.
 During the first year, I felt like I was still really big even though I wore smaller clothes.
 If I walked by a mirror, it would shock me.
 I still felt like all that weight was there—that I was bigger than I looked.

 For me, the most important thing has been my support system.
 My husband did the pre-op diet with me and has been such a great supporter through all of this.
 He loved me at 330 pounds, and he loves me at 150 pounds.
 I’m also grateful for Dr. Mason.
 He’s my hero.

 The difference has been remarkable.
 I made a goal a year after surgery that I would be small enough to do something I had never done before—so I went ziplining.
 We decided to go big or go home, so we did all of the ziplines at Adrenaline Rush in Jacksonville, Texas.

-I would highly recommend this surgery, CHI St. Joseph Health facilities, and Dr. Mason.
+I would highly recommend this surgery, St. Joseph Health facilities, and Dr. Mason.
 He changed my life!
 I am now able to exercise, walk, run, and basically enjoy life like everyone else, with no more weight and pain problems to hold me back.